SrijanBadhya/Debsoc/Running the PES Debsoc.md

 explain why no pois.

+Why no win loss announcing in round 2 needed in round 3 cuz it's hard to give a proper OA without it

 Scoring is not important.

 Major benefit of self filtration and rounds is that 60% of the people drop out in round 1 and 2, so you're better able to handle the people who are left in round 3.
 You have better expectations of how many will show up.